gsoft-inc/wl-squide/docs/guides/add-a-shared-dependency.md

 # Add a shared dependency

+!!!warning
+This guide only applies to applications that include [remote modules](../reference/registration/registerRemoteModules.md).
+!!!

 [Shared dependencies](https://module-federation.io/configure/shared.html) is one of the most powerful concepts of Module Federation.
 However, mastering its configuration can be quite challenging. **Failure** to configure shared dependencies properly in a federated application using Module Federation can significantly **impact** both **user** and **developer experiences**.

 Squide aims to **simplify** the configuration of shared dependencies by abstracting the shared dependencies necessary for building an application with React, React Router, and optionally MSW and i18next.
 Nevertheless, every federated application will inevitably have to configure additional custom shared dependencies.